 If you’re looking for a way to improve your digestion, you might think that adding more fiber to your diet is the answer.
-But as it turns out, too much of a good thing (fiber) can actually be bad for you.
+But as it turns out, too much of a good thing (fiber) can actually have negative effects.

-The problem with eating too many high-fiber foods is that they cause bloating, gas, and constipation.
-And if those aren’t enough reasons to cut back on them – there are other side effects as well: temporary weight gain (due to water retention), intestinal blockage, and reduced blood sugar levels.
+The problem with eating too many high-fiber foods is that it may cause bloating, gas, and constipation.
+And if those aren’t enough reasons to cut back on them – there are other possible (although rare) side effects as well: temporary weight gain (due to water retention), intestinal blockage, and reduced blood sugar levels.

 Luckily, there are ways to relieve the symptoms from having too much fiber.
 In this article, we’ll look at the different types of fiber, what happens when you’ve had too much of them, and how to remedy this.

 Dietary fiber, also known as roughage, is an indigestible plant carbohydrate that aids digestion.
 Fiber can be classified into two different types: soluble or insoluble.